pgbouncer/pgbouncer.github.io/faq.md

 It is possible via some external tools:

 1. DNS round-robin.
 Use several IPs behind one DNS name.
 PgBouncer does not look up DNS each time new connection is launched.
-Instead it caches all IPs and does round-robin internally.
-Note: if there is more than 8 IPs behind one name, the DNS backend must support EDNS0 protocol.
+Instead, it caches all IPs and does round-robin internally.
+Note: if there are more than 8 IPs behind one name, the DNS backend must support EDNS0 protocol.
 See README for details.

 2. Use a TCP connection load-balancer.
 Either [LVS](http://www.linuxvirtualserver.org/) or [HAProxy](http://www.haproxy.org/) seem to be good choices.
-On PgBouncer side it may be good idea to make `server_lifetime` smaller and also turn `server_round_robin` on - by default idle connections are reused by LIFO algorithm which may work not so well when
+On the PgBouncer side it may be good idea to make `server_lifetime` smaller and also turn `server_round_robin` on - by default idle connections are reused by LIFO algorithm which may work not so well when